duroofkumar1-commits/aed-discovery-copilot/docs/DATA_MANIFEST.md

 - `"real_sample"` — one of the 13 verbatim preview records
 - `"synthetic"` — generated for development only

-**Before submitting to the actual hackathon**, replace this file with the organizer-frozen copy (or a fresh `GEOJSON` download from the dataset page) and re-run `src/evaluate.py`.
-The ranking and parsing code in `src/` does not depend on which records are real vs. synthetic, so this is a data swap, not a code change — just update `DATA_PATH` in `src/evaluate.py` / `web/app.js`'s `DATA_URL` if the filename changes.

 ## What this dataset does not contain